-In order to effectively answer these questions, reviewers need to have a strong understanding of CBE's mission and priorities.
+To effectively answer these questions, reviewers should have a strong understanding of CBE's mission and priorities.

 CBE's Mission and Bookstore Priorities

-Because the bookstore is a branch of CBE International, its purpose can be found in CBE's mission statement:
+Because the bookstore is integral to advancing CBE’s ministry, its purpose can be found in CBE's mission statement:

-- All resources affirm the essential dignity and shared authority of men and women of all ethnicities, ages, and classes.
+- Affirm the essential dignity and shared authority of men and women of all ethnicities, ages, and classes.
 We believe the Bible teaches that all men and women are equally created in God’s image for shared dominion, and our resources reflect this belief.
 We also avoid using stereotypes to categorize groups of people, as each person is an individual made in the image of God.

-1. The bookstore's first priority is to carry resources that teach the shared leadership, service, and authority of women and men from a biblical perspective.
+1. Offer books that teach the shared leadership, service, and authority of women and men from a biblical perspective.

-- The resource offers a critical assessment of the biblical texts used to support traditionalist teachings, as well as the texts that support biblical equality.
-These resources may be scholarly or popular in nature.
+- Offers a critical assessment of the biblical texts used to support traditionalist teachings, as well as the texts that support biblical equality, whether scholarly or popular in nature.
 Examples: